marcbellocchio/pyCertificate/README.md

-install python on the pc (python >=3.5) install the python files of the tools edit the configuration files of openssl, provided as examples, with your own data edit the OpensslConfig.py to point to your own directories
+install python on the pc (python >=3.5) install the python files of the tools edit the configuration files of openssl, provided as examples, with your own data edit the OpensslConfig.py to point to your own directories and executables

 configuration files
 -------------------